 Sign in to your organization (

-Enable the Limit user visibility and collaboration to specific projects preview feature for the organization.
-To learn how, see Manage or enable features.
+Turn on the Limit user visibility and collaboration to specific projects preview feature for the organization.
+For more information, see Manage preview features.

 The Project-Scoped Users group only appears under Permissions > Groups once Limit user visibility and collaboration to specific projects preview feature is enabled.